 What Is a Cyst?

 A cyst is a sac that forms in the body — it can form in bones, organs, or tissues.
-The cyst is essentially a pocket that fills with air, fluid, skin cells, bacteria, or pus.
+The cysts that form in the skin are essentially a pocket that is filled with skin cells, bacteria, and/or pus.
 They vary dramatically in size and can be found anywhere on the body.
+As time goes by, more and more skin cells are trapped in the cyst causing the cyst to grow larger.

 Should You Remove Cysts at Home?